matter-labs/zksync-docs/content/10.zk-stack/35.prividium/_partials/quickstart/_restart.md

 1. Run `zkstack containers` to restart the L1 and postgres Docker containers.
   If you have deleted the containers, go through the initial ecosystem setup steps again.
 1. Run `zkstack server` to start the standard RPC API.
-1. In a new terminal, run `zkstack private-rpc run`.
+1. In a new terminal, start the proxy RPC API with `zkstack private-rpc run`.

-For the block explorer...
+1. In a new terminal, start the contract verifier with `zkstack contract-verifier run`.
+1. In another terminal, start the explorer backend with `zkstack explorer backend`.
+1. In another terminal, start the explorer frontend with `zkstack explorer run`.